 Sheriff officers do the same job as bailiffs in England and Wales but have far fewer powers than bailiffs.

-Coronavirus - urgent work only
+Coronavirus - reduced work

 Sheriff officers and Messengers-at-Arms are instructed to maintain social distancing in any contact with the public.